 Who is freeCodeCamp for?

-People who are interested in learning the basics of software engineering are likely to find the most benefit from freeCodeCamp, though intermediate software engineers looking to brush up on skills or learn new languages can also make use of the program.
+People who are interested in learning the basics of software engineering are likely to find the most benefit from freeCodeCamp.
+Though, intermediate software engineers looking to brush up on skills or learn new languages can also make use of the platform.
 In addition, because freeCodeCamp provides certificates for completion of courses, software engineers who have a technically weak resume would likely find more success after including those certificates and projects.

 What does freeCodeCamp cost?
 How much work is involved?